 - LISG (Lesbian Immigration Support Group) and WAST (Women Asylum Seekers Together) both work with lesbian asylum seekers.

 - Many of the groups and services connected with the LGBT Foundation are happy to welcome asylum seekers and refugees as volunteers and participants.
-In particular, Icebreakers is a group for gay and bisexual men who are new to the scene. and Stepping Stones is a women's group at the LGBT Foundation.

-- And of course there is our own First Wednesday group, and the Metropolitan Congregation for LGBT Christians seeking a welcoming and affirming spiritual space.
+- And, of course, there is our own First Wednesday group, and the Metropolitan Congregation for LGBT Christians seeking a welcoming and affirming spiritual space.

 All of these can be useful places for you to make friends, share experiences, tell your stories, gain support, offer your gifts and skills as a volunteer or participant, and steadily find your own unique place within the LGBT community which reaches far beyond the commercial interests of the Village.